kinnamon-lab/PRISM/README.md

 ageYrs | Integer | Age in years annInc | Double | The annual incidence between ages ageYrs - 1 and ageYrs.
 This must be 0 for ageYrs = 0

-The names of these columns should appear in a single header row followed by one row for each consecutive year between 0 and the last age for which predictors are desired, inclusive
+The names of these columns should appear in a single header row followed by one row for each consecutive year between 0 and the last age for which predictors are desired, inclusive.

 ## RUNNING `RiskPredictor`